US National Arboretum Historic Cherry Tree Restoration

 Trees (2) Prunus x itozakura

-Two venerable Japanese cherry trees at the United States National Arboretum are being restored and conserved using indigenous Japanese horticultural techniques such as crutching, bracing, and crown-shaping.
-Fujimoto Kurato, a Japanese master gardener from Kanazawa, Japan and Kenroku-en Garden is advising on this scientific and cultural project.
+Two venerable Japanese cherry trees at the United States National Arboretum were conserved using indigenous Japanese horticultural techniques such as crutching, bracing, and crown-shaping.
+Kurato Fujimoto, a Japanese master gardener from Kanazawa, Japan and Kenroku-en Garden advised on this scientific and cultural project.